s-digiro/shellbird/README.md

 An example can be found in the root directory of this project called layout.json

+### Genre Tree
+Genres are read from a file.
+This too can be specified as a commandline argument, otherwise it is sourced from ~/.config/shellbird/genres.txt, ~/.sbgenres.txt or /etc/shellbird/genres.txt, in that order.

+An example can be found in the root directory of this project called genres.txt

 ## Usage
 * Now Playing Screen: 1
 * Queue Screen: 2